ayusek/ada-compiler/3addrcode/readme.txt

 Loops :
 We have handled loops on ranges, range objects as well as range types Break and continue do not exists for Ada loops
+Loop identifiers can not be used again
+Did not deal with until loops and loops with conditions in the middle Array Loops are not defined for now
+Assume loop variables to be global identifiers

 Expressions :
 All algebric expressions are handled.